FAQs

 Trips will be shortened or cancelled should the captain deem the ocean conditions too rough or unsafe.
 We will always do our best to accommodate you on another trip, however that will not always be possible.

-If we are unable to accommodate you on another trip you will be offered a refund (less your non-refundable deposit).
+If we are unable to accommodate you on another trip you will be offered a refund in TOP (less your non-refundable deposit).

 A lot of factors are taken into consideration before a trip is cancelled, including visibility, swell, wind, wind drift and the individual vessel.
 In some cases one vessel my go out and the other may not, this is due to different thresholds and individual captains decision.